blakefuller/buzzr/README.md

 ## Acknowledgments

 * Dr. Arias for weekly meetings and advice
-* J.J. for Buzzr branding and logo creation
+* Josh Gunn for Buzzr branding and logo creation